API

 Parameters:

-• value_index – Which value of the
+• value_index – Which value of the collection to plot.

-• plot_basemap – Whether an OpenStreetMap tile shall be rendered below
+• plot_basemap – Whether an OpenStreetMap tile shall be rendered below.

-• ax – The axis to plot to, default pyplot context if None
+• ax – The axis to plot to, default pyplot context if None.

-• zoom – The zoom level of the OSM basemap, default 16
+• zoom – The zoom level of the OSM basemap, default 16.

-• **kwargs – Args passed to the matplotlib scatter function
+• **kwargs – Args passed to the matplotlib scatter function.

 to_csv(path: str, mode: str = 'w')[source]